EtienneEs/ImageProcessingPipeline-PE/README.md

 This project is a step by step guide to analyse transcellular lumen formation in the zebrafish vasculature.
-The first part describes the experimental setup, followed by a in detail description of the image processing pipeline.
+The first part describes the experimental setup, followed by an in detail description of the image processing pipeline.

 1. [Background: Experimental procedure](#Background)